-ARTICLE 57 PERS "PICK-UP"
+ARTICLE 587 PERS "PICK-UP"

-57.1 The City shall continue the implementation of Section 414(h)(2) of the Internal Revenue Code concerning the tax treatment of employee's retirement contribution, designated by the Public Employees Retirement System as PERS "Pick-Up."
+587.1 The City shall continue the implementation of Section 414(h)(2) of the Internal Revenue Code concerning the tax treatment of employee's retirement contribution, designated by the Public Employees Retirement System as PERS "Pick-Up."

-ARTICLE 58 RETIRED EMPLOYEES HEALTH INSURANCE
+ARTICLE 598 RETIRED EMPLOYEES HEALTH INSURANCE

-- 58.1 Employees who retire from the City may continue their City Health Insurance Program coverage by the payment of appropriate premiums to the City or its designated administrator in advance of such coverage on a monthly basis.
-The premiums shall be determined by the City.
-The City shall provide enrolled retired employees a description of this plan.
-These plans become a Medicare supplement for enrollees at age 65.
-The employee must be enrolled under a City Health Insurance Program at the time of retirement in order to qualify for the conversion privilege. - 58.2 An employee enrolled in a Health Maintenance Organization plan may exercise conversion privilege provided under that HMO program. - 58.3 A retiree who reaches age sixty-five (65) and goes to Medicare, may leave his/her spouse on the "City Plan" until the spouse turns sixty five (65).
-Payment of appropriate premiums shall be paid to the City on a monthly basis. - 58.4 If the City institutes a program for a miscellaneous bargaining unit where it pays all or any portion of the health insurance costs for retired employees, then such program shall be extended on the same basis and at the same time to the employees in this Unit who retire during the term of this Agreement.
-See Article 15.
+598.1 Employees who retire from the City may continue their health insurance coverage by enrolling in the retiree Health Plan that corresponds to the active plan they are enrolled in at the time of retirement.
+Employees who retire from the City must pay appropriate premiums to the City or its designated administrator in advance of such coverage on a monthly basis.
+Medicare eligible employees must enroll in Medicare and the plans shall become a Medicare Supplement or Medicare Advantage plan.
+The premiums shall be determined by the City and/or the insurer.

-58.5 The City has the right, at its option, to separately experience rate the retirees.
+- 598.2 Employees enrolled in the health plan, in the month prior to retirement, who have access to another employer provided insurance plan, may exercise a waiver if they enroll in other group minimum essential coverage that allows them a one-time option to re-enroll in the waived health plan within thirty (30) days of termination of that other employer provided insurance plan.
+Proof of other group minimum essential coverage will be required to exercise the one-time option to re-enroll in the waived retiree health plan.
+An employee enrolled in a Health Maintenance Organization plan may exercise conversion privilege provided under that HMO program. - 598.3 A retiree who reaches age sixty-five (65) and goes to Medicare, may leave his/her spouse on the "City Plan" until the spouse turns sixty five (65).
+Payment of appropriate premiums shall be paid to the City on a monthly basis. - 598.4 If the City institutes a program for a miscellaneous bargaining unit where it pays all or any portion of the health insurance costs for retired employees, then such program shall be extended on the same basis and at the same time to the employees in this Unit who retire during the term of this Agreement. - 598.5 The City has the right, at its option, to separately experience rate the retirees.

-ARTICLE 59 RETIREMENT
+ARTICLE 6059 RETIREMENT